The Middle Magdalena assets have five major production facilities and over 1,600 active wells.

 Teca-Cocorná

 The Teca-Cocorná contract is located in the west of the Middle Magdalena basin (Middle Magdalena heavy oil belt), approximately 70 miles south of the Barrancabermeja Refinery.
 The field was discovered in 1963.
-Productive intervals are fluvial, Miocene aged sands hosting 12°
+Productive intervals are fluvial, Miocene aged sands hosting 12° API oil.

 Partners